Haxatron/Haxatron/README.md

 I am a open-source security researcher finding and reporting security vulnerabilities affecting various open-source projects

+If you would like me to take a look at you repository, you can contact me at haxatron1 [at] gmail.com with the name of your repository.
+Security issues will be reported via huntr.dev

+Factors I take into account when deciding whether to review:

+- Ease of Installation
+- Number of stars / forks

 ### My CVEs

 Note: I use huntr.dev as a CNA (Certificate Numbering Authority), so CVE numbers are allocated close to one another.